tinacms/tinacms-site/content/blog/simple-markdown-blog-nextjs.md

 You’ll notice in this example that we’re making use of `gray-matter` and `ReactMarkdown` to properly handle the yaml frontmatter and markdown body.

-**A zoomed out look at how this is working:** when you navigate to a dynamic route, .e.g. `http://localhost:3000/blog/julius-cesear`, the BlogTemplate component in `pages/blog/[slug].js` is passed the query object `{ slug: ‘julius-cesar’ }`.
+**A zoomed out look at how this is working:** when you navigate to a dynamic route, .e.g. `http://localhost:3000/blog/julius-caesar`, the BlogTemplate component in `pages/blog/[slug].js` is passed the query object `{ slug: ‘julius-caesar’ }`.
 When the `getInitialProps` method is called, that query object is passed in through the context.
 We get ahold of that slug value and then go search for a file within the `posts` directory that contains the same filename.
 Once we get the data from that file, we parse the frontmatter from the markdown body and return the data.
 That data is passed down as props to the `BlogTemplate` component which can then render that data as it needs.

-Checkout this [\[slug\].js file](https://github.com/kendallstrautman/brevifolia-next-forestry/blob/master/src/pages/blog/%5Bslug%5D.js) in the final version of my starter blog to get another idea of how that blog data could be rendered and styles applied.
+Checkout the [\[slug\].js file](https://github.com/kendallstrautman/brevifolia-next-forestry/blob/master/src/pages/blog/%5Bslug%5D.js) in the final version of my starter blog to get another idea of how that blog data could be rendered and styles applied.

-### Get data for the blog index
+### Get Data For the Blog Index

 Let’s finish this simple blog off by adding in the proper data to the `BlogList` component for the `Index` page.
 Since we can only use `getInitialProps` on page components, we will get ahold of all the blog data in the `Index` component and then pass it down as a prop for `BlogList` to render.